docudevs/docs/docs/core/map-reduce-extraction.md

 2. Increase `pagesPerChunk` if chunks lose context (e.g., multi-page rows).
 3. Decrease `pagesPerChunk` if latency or token usage is high.
 4. Set `overlapPages=0` when rows never cross page boundaries.
+5. Enable `stopWhenEmpty=true` with a small `emptyChunkGrace` (0–1) when tables end mid-document and remaining pages are noise.

+### Progress and termination metadata

+Map-Reduce jobs persist a progress file (`map_reduce_progress.json`) that tracks:

+- `totalChunks` and `completedChunks`
+- `headerCaptured`
+- `stopWhenEmpty`
+- `earlyTerminated`
+- `terminationChunkIndex` and `terminationReason`

+The job status endpoint includes these fields via `mapReduceStatus`, and JSON results expose the same information under `mapReduceMetadata`.
+These fields are helpful when you need to communicate early termination or display granular progress in the UI.

 ## Quick examples